DanNixon/HackyRacer2018/cad/axle_wheel_power_transfer/readme.md

 # Rear Axle Power Transfer

-Printed on my crappy eBay printer in PLA using the "Normal" profile.
+Printed on my crappy eBay printer in PLA using a modified "Slower" profile.

 - Infill: 40%
 - Perimeters: 5